Skip to content

 TIP # 6 Fertilising and Nutrient Management:

 Broccoli is a heavy feeder and requires regular feeding to support its growth.
-Your potting mix should have complete fertilisers within it but you may be using old mix and might need to refresh this.
+Your potting mix should have complete fertilisers within it rhat will keep them nourished for several months, but you may be using old mix and might need to refresh this.
 In this case, once the plants are established, Broccoli grown in grow bags and pots will benefit from regular feeding.
 Apply a balanced liquid fertiliser or organic fertiliser every two to three weeks to provide essential nutrients for healthy growth.
 Follow the manufacturer's instructions for the appropriate dosage.

 TIP # 7 Pest and Disease Control: